Essay guidelines

 This sentence shows the link between the provided evidence and the thesis statement.
 It also presents the final thought about the paragraph’s topic.

-When you’re satisfied that you’ve completely developed your argument, go through the final product to ensure that:
+When you’re satisfied that you’ve completely developed your argument, go through the final writing to ensure that:

 - Each sentence flows smoothly and logically from the previous one, with the help of transition sentences.